 A first step in understanding a piece in PKP terms is annotating chromatic scale symbols next to melody notes on a staff.
+The annotations are an aid to interpretation.
 Melody modes are understood by marking the chromatic scale positions so identified in a 12-column table of the kind seen many times so far.
+Such a table provides a basis for identifying parallel modes in a melody line.
 As already explained, parallel mode changes may be understood as tonic changes if the melody indicates such changes.
 The notes are the same, only the order is different.

 A skeleton melody line is a separate shorthand summary of what is, or could be, annotated on the staff.
 Such lines provide a useful basis for understanding melody plus harmony.
 Here follows an example skeleton melody line for a familiar piece, Happy Birthday to You.

-Bar lines would be added to represent a melody line from written music.
-Asterisks indicate repeated notes, arrows indicate ups and downs by differently colored arrows, commas indicate phrasing, and optional red highlighting indicates melody peaks within phrases, to help the eye see them in a line of text.
+Asterisks indicate repeated notes, arrows indicate ups and downs by differently colored arrows, commas indicate phrasing, and highlighting (optional) indicates melody peaks within phrases, to help the eye see them in a line of text (the mental model is of the movement of position markers on a grid in which the keyboard is horizontal and time goes down the page).